jbasdf/luvfoo/INSTALL.markdown

         sudo gem install gettext

+   **Note**: on Ubuntu you can use sudo gem install gettext -v=1.93.0.
+The 2.0 version will not work.
+It throws No such file "gettext/rails".

 9. luvfoo currently has a few dependencies that prevent a basic rake from running.
 We need to install the following:

         sudo gem install mini_magick
         sudo gem install hpricot
         sudo gem install gcnovus-avatar

+   **Note**: To get hpricot working, do: sudo apt-get install ruby1.8-dev

+    make sure you have gcc:

+    sudo apt-get install gcc
+    sudo apt-get install libmagick9-dev

+   **Note**: You also need to install Imagemagick and RMagick.
+Get the latest gz file from imagemaick.org and untar to a directory, then run:
+    sudo ./configure --enable-openmp=no --disable-static --with-modules --without-perl --without-threads --without-magick-plus-plus --with-quantum-depth=8  --with-gs-font-dir=$FONTS sudo make
+    sudo make install
+    set LD_LIBRARY_PATH=/usr/local/lib (that is where imagemagick so files are installed) ldconfig

+    Make sure that Imagemagick is installed properly by running:
+    /usr/local/bin/convert logo logo.gif

+    Then you can run: gem install rmagick check if rmagick is installed correctly by: irb -rubygems -r RMagick.
+If you get a prompt then you are ok.

     Now you should be able to run rails built in rake tasks to include the rest.